 About

-Yshani is a pianist, conductor and music director known for the breadth of her artistry across genres and disciplines.
+Yshani is a conductor, pianist and composer known for the breadth of her artistry across genres and disciplines.
 She has performed at venues from Wigmore Hall to the London Palladium, at events from Huddersfield Contemporary Music Festival to the All Your Bass Festival, and with artists from the Philharmonia to Kate Nash.
-She is a regular guest broadcaster on BBC Radio 3.
+She has written works for London Sinfonietta, Onyx Brass, Orchestra of the Age of Enlightenment, Multi-Story Orchestra, St. Martin’s Voices, and for a play about Fanny Mendelssohn, and regularly premieres the works of others; past premieres include by Charlotte Bray, Joe Cutler, Gavin Higgins, Hannah Kendall, Claudia Molitor, Benjamin Oliver and Alex Paxton.

 “it’s made transcendent by a very extra backing track: musical director and onstage pianist Yshani Perinpanayagam swathes the show in a weird, genius musical patchwork where old hits by Radiohead and George Harrison become soaring vessels to transport you to another world.”